FateTwistedNA/My-Portfolio/_pages/about.md

 Welcome to my homepage!
 I am a Ph.D. student at [Department of Computer Science](https://cs.uh.edu), University of Houston, Texas.
 I earned my Bachelor of Science in Applied Mathematics from [Hanoi University of Science and Technology](https://hust.edu.vn/).

-Working at (Quantitative Imaging Lab)[https://www2.cs.uh.edu/~shah/] under the supervision of Professor [Shishir Shah](https://scholar.google.com/citations?user=gJ3JGSsAAAAJ&hl=en), my research focuses on Computer Vision and Pattern Recognition.
-I am working actively on [Person Re-Identification](https://paperswithcode.com/task/person-re-identification#:~:text=It%20involves%20detecting%20and%20tracking,a%20robust%20and%20efficient%20manner.), where I develop Deep Learning models using 3D models to re-identify persons of interest, serving surveillance and public safety purposes.
+Working at [Quantitative Imaging Lab](https://www2.cs.uh.edu/~shah/) under the supervision of Professor [Shishir Shah](https://scholar.google.com/citations?user=gJ3JGSsAAAAJ&hl=en), my research focuses on Computer Vision and Pattern Recognition.
+I am working actively on [Person Re-Identification](https://paperswithcode.com/task/person-re-identification#:~:text=It%20involves%20detecting%20and%20tracking,a%20robust%20and%20efficient%20manner.), where I develop 3D feature extraction models to re-identify persons of interest, serving surveillance and public safety purposes.

 May you have any question, feel free to reach out to me at **dnguyen170 AT uh DOT edu**.